G4-10/Salesforce-Recruitment-Management-App/README.md

 ## STEP 7: Conclusion

 This final version of the **Salesforce Recruitment Management App** includes all essential custom objects and fields while ensuring a well-structured security model, reporting system, and automation.
-The app is now ready for deployment, offering a streamlined recruitment process for enterprise-level organizations.
+The app was deploymented Successfully, offering a streamlined recruitment process for enterprise-level organizations (Nexus Cloud Technology).